HardlyDifficult/Tutorials/Chapter1.md

 **FYI**: Chapter 1 - 4 is ready to try.
 If you do give it a go, please take note of any questions or issues that come up along the way.

+Process plan (constantly changing...)

+ - Complete draft.
+Incl what did that do and a first cut on FAQ.
+ - Then big edits - re-organize and add missing FAQs.
+ - Videos recording here, chapter by chapter
+   - Finalize draft including ss, code/asset links, and intro/outro.
+   - Start grammer reviews.

 <br><br>

 # 1) A game with enemies spawning